jozefg/drafts/quotients.markdown

 title: Notes on Quotients Types
 ---

 Lately I've been reading a lot of type theory literature.
-One of the things that struck me was that a lot of this stuff wasn't complicated, it was just hard to find that original, simple introduction.
-I suppose this makes sense, no researcher wants to summarize the last 50 years of research for a small result!
-It mean that I have to apply more google-fu than I would like to understand what's going on.

 In effort to help my future self, I'm going to jot down a few thoughts on quotient types, the subject of some recent google-fu.

 ## But Why!